All-Ethiopia Socialist Movement: Conflict with EPRP and the Red Terror

 Ideological differences eventually erupted into violent conflict that peaked in 1976, with clashes between EPRP and MEISON supporters and EPRP attacks against public buildings and high-ranking Derg officials.
 In response to this instability, Mengistu implemented a program of Red Terror designed to eliminate all EPRP opposition.

 During the first stages of the Red Terror, MEISON remained closely allied with the Derg and assisted in combatting suspected EPRP supporters.
+In February 1977 MEISON joined the Union of Ethiopian Marxist–Leninist Organizations (Imaledih).
 But later in 1977, the Derg turned on MEISON, fearing its membership was more loyal to the party than it was to the Derg.
 In August 1977, most of MEISON's domestic leadership including its chairman Haile Fida, quickly went underground and Haile attempted to flee Addis Ababa to his home province of Welega, but all were arrested and later executed.
 All other high-ranking MEISON members were removed from their government posts, and the Derg soon launched a bloody campaign against rural MEISON supporters.

-Like the EPRP, MEISON is now a member of the UEDF coalition.